mutant-remix/mrxbuilder/README.md

 - Outputs artifacts in `tar.gz`, `zip` or a directory
 - Output metadata is generated in JSON

+## Future plans
+**Help wanted!**

+- Support for more formats
+- Support for fonts
+- Support for writing EXIF metadata

 ## Metadata
 - Input metadata is written in a simple, human-readable format using [toml](https://toml.io)
 > Read more about the metadata formats in the [docs](./docs/README.md)